Cross-lingual Argument Mining in the Medical Domain: Translate and Project

-In this project, the corpus of Randomized Clinical Trials (RCT) of medical abstracts was used to reach the desired goal of generating a corpus for Spanish and performing the experiments with argument mining \citep{mayer2021enhancing}.
-The abstracts were obtained from Evidence-Based Medicine (EBM), which are the clinical reports from observations of the patients based on evidence for the decision-making.
-The corpus contains paragraphs on five types of deceases: neoplasm, glaucoma, diabetes, hepatitis B, and hypertension.
-Overall there are 500 neoplasm, 100 glaucoma, and 100 mixed (20 of each mentioned disease) abstracts.
-The corpus has annotations for the argument components and relations separately.
-The labels of argument components are \textit{Major Claim}, \textit{Claim} and \textit{Premise}; and \textit{Support}, \textit{Attack}, \textit{Partial-Attack}, and \textit{No relation} are the annotations of the argument relations.
-The distribution of argument components in data is shown in Table \ref{table:arg_comp_dist} and the distribution of relations in Table \ref{table:arg_rel_dist}.
+The dataset of Randomized Clinical Trials (RCT) consists of randomized controlled trials retrieved from the MEDLINE database via PubMed search\footnote{https://pubmed.ncbi.nlm.nih.gov/7850561/}.
+The trials are annotated with argument components and argumentative relations.
+The corpus contains paragraphs on five types of diseases: neoplasm, glaucoma, diabetes, hepatitis B, and hypertension.
+Overall there are 500 neoplasm, 100 glaucoma, and 100 mixed (20 from each of the 5 diseases) abstracts.
+The corpus includes the annotations for the argument components and relations in separate files.
+Table \ref{table:abstrct} provides the distribution of argument components and relations.
+Their definition follows previous work \cite{stab-gurevych-2017-parsing} but adapted to the medical domain.